i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 If the apache2 is not restarting, restart the server.

-i-doit should now display via Administration > System tools > System overview the new PHP Version 8.2.18
+i-doit should now display the new PHP Version 8.2.18 at Administration → [Tenant-Name] management → System Config Check.

 ## MariaDB 10.11 Upgrade